starblues-zhuo/spring-brick/README_en.md

 - Based on `Pf4j` development.
 - Plugin configuration plug in SpringBoot project.
 - Plugin development can be carried out on springboot with strong expansibility.
-Different plug-ins can be developed for different projects and different plugin jar packages can be deployed.
+Different plugins can be developed for different projects and different plugin jar packages can be deployed.
-- You can specify whether to enable or disable plug-ins through the configuration file, and you can specify the order in which plug-ins are started.
+- You can specify whether to enable or disable plugins through the configuration file, and you can specify the order in which plugins are started.
-- It supports uploading plug-ins and plugin configuration files to the server, and dynamically deploying and updating plug-ins without restarting the main program.
+- It supports uploading plugins and plugin configuration files to the server, and dynamically deploying and updating plugins without restarting the main program.
-- It supports viewing plugin operation status and plug-in installation location.
+- It supports viewing plugin operation status and plugin installation location.
-- Without restarting the main program, dynamically install, uninstall, enable, stop, backup and delete plug-ins through the interface.
+- Without restarting the main program, dynamically install, uninstall, enable, stop, backup and delete plugins through the interface.
 - On the plugin application module, `spring annotations` can be used to define components for dependency injection.
 - Supports the development of `Http-Restful` interfaces in plugins
 - Support to define persistence layer access and other requirements separately in the plugin.
-- You can follow the plug-in interface provided by the main program to develop any extended functions.
+- You can follow the plugin interface provided by the main program to develop any extended functions.
 - It supports annotation for any business scenario extension, and uses defined coordinates for scenario hit.
 - Plugin can customize independent configuration files according to the production and development environment.
 Currently only `YML files` are supported.
 - It supports user-defined extension development interface, and users can extend additional functions on the reserved interface.